This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Loss of interest in your usual activities

 - Feeling depressed, angry, or confused about the changes you notice

-- Unable to recognize people familiar to you
+- Not recognizing people familiar to you

 - Feeling anxious, restless, and agitated at night and seeming depressed or worried